 Whilst undergoing my training, and for a further 8 years, I was part of a team, with other counsellors and two Clinical Psychologists, in a challenging and busy cross cultural practice.
 I have been in private practice in the UK for over four years and am currently based at The Practice Rooms, Exeter.

 I love learning and am committed to my professional development, regularly taking different courses each year.
-I also love learning through interacting with others, following up on anything that challenges me and sharing it with the people I work with.
+I also value learning through interacting with others, following up on anything that challenges me and sharing it with the people I work with.
 I believe it’s important to take care of my own emotional, physical and spiritual health in order to be my best for my clients.

 My personal journey: